numpy/numpy/doc/source/reference/c-api/array.rst

     Evaluates true if the data area of *arr* consists of a single (C-style or Fortran-style) contiguous segment.

-.. c:function:: void PyArray_UpdateFlags(const PyArrayObject* arr, int flagmask)
+.. c:function:: void PyArray_UpdateFlags(PyArrayObject* arr, int flagmask)

     The :c:data:`NPY_ARRAY_C_CONTIGUOUS`, :c:data:`NPY_ARRAY_ALIGNED`, and
     :c:data:`NPY_ARRAY_F_CONTIGUOUS` array flags can be "calculated" from the